 Abstract.
-Polar Mesosphere Summer Echoes (PMSE) are strong radar echoes observed in polar mesopause during the local summer.
-Observations of layered PMSE carried out by the European Incoherent Scatter Scientific Association Very high frequency (EISCAT VHF) radar during 2004-2015 in the latest solar cycle is used to study the variations of PMSE occurrence ratio (OR).
-Different seasonal behavior of PMSE is found by analyzing the seasonal variation of PMSE mono-, double- and tri-layer OR.
-A method was used to calculate the PMSE mono-, double- and tri-layer OR under different electron density threshold.
-In addition, a method to analyze the correlation of layered PMSE OR with solar 10.7 cm flux index (F{10.7}) and geomagnetic K index is proposed.
-Based on it, the correlation of layered PMSE OR with solar and geomagnetic activities is not expected to be affected by discontinuous PMSE.
-It is found that PMSE mono-, double- and tri-layer OR are positively correlated with the K index.
-The correlation of PMSE mono- and double-layer OR with F{10.7} is weak, whereas the PMSE tri-layer OR shows a negative correlation with F{10.7}.
+Polar mesosphere summer echoes (PMSEs) are strong radar echoes observed in the polar mesopause during the local summer.
+Observations of layered PMSEs carried out by the European Incoherent Scatter Scientific Association very-high-frequency (EISCAT VHF) radar during 2004-2015 in the latest solar cycle are used to study the variations of the PMSE occurrence ratio (OR).
+Different seasonal behavior of PMSEs is found by analyzing the seasonal variation of PMSE mono-, double-, and tri-layer OR.
+A method was used to calculate the PMSE mono, double-, and tri-layer OR under a different electron density threshold.
+In addition, a method to analyze the correlation of the layered PMSE OR with the solar 10.7 cm flux index (F10.7) and geomagnetic K index is proposed.
+Based on it, the correlation of the layered PMSE OR with solar and geomagnetic activities is not expected to be affected by discontinuous PMSEs.
+It is found that PMSE mono-, double-, and tri-layer ORs are positively correlated with the K index.
+The correlation of the PMSE mono- and double-layer OR with F10.7 is weak, whereas the PMSE tri-layer OR shows a negative correlation with F10.7.